Unit tests

 1 2 3 4 5 def increment(num): return num + 1 def test_increment(): assert increment(3) == 5

-Running this test will cause checks to fail with a message that looks like this:
+Running this test will cause checks to fail with the following message:

 ============================= test session starts =============================